 Smash!
 Virus – What Actions Should You Take

 In case you have detected the Smash!
 Virus on your computer introducing itself, make sure to simply restart your computer and then follow the instructions below to remove it.
 It Is not complicated to delete this rather harmless virus, but to do it permanently, we advise the use of an anti-malware program which will detect all of it’s associated files and permanently remove them.

 - Guide 1: How to Remove Smash! from Windows.

-- Guide 2: Get rid of Smash! from Mac OS X.
+- Guide 2: Get rid of Smash! on Mac OS X.

-- Guide 3: Remove Smash! from Google Chrome.
+- Guide 3: Remove Smash! in Google Chrome.

 - Guide 4: Erase Smash! from Mozilla Firefox.

 - Guide 5: Uninstall Smash! from Microsoft Edge.

 - Guide 7: Eliminate Smash! from Internet Explorer.

 - Guide 8: Disable Smash!
 Push Notifications in Your Browsers.